Titanium metal

 What does this mean.. ?

 A thin strip of Titanium is stronger than big chunks of other metals.
-Titanium can withstand high temperature, resist corrosion and rust, is unaffected by magnetism or electricity and cannot be damaged by acids.
+Titanium can withstand high temperature.
+It can resist corrosion and rust.
+It is unaffected by magnetism or electricity.
+It can resist damage by acids.

-It takes a lot to break or damage Titanium in any way.
+It takes a lot to break or damage Titanium.

-Titanium cannot be found separate in Nature.
-It is always found as its oxide.
-Titanium oxide was first discovered way back in 1791.
-Frequent reporting of Titanium proved it is abundant on Earth.
+Titanium does not occur by itself.
+It is always found as Titanium oxide in nature.
+Titanium oxide was first discovered in 1791.
+It is abundant on Earth.
 In fact, Titanium is the ninth most commonly found element in Earth's crust.
 Many igneous rocks contain Titanium oxides.
 Titanium is found in meteorites, in the Sun, Moon and even in stars.

 Industrial world was once super excited after the discovery of Titanium.
 Its high strength to weight ratio meant it could replace traditional iron and steel in industries.
 Titanium is widely available on Earth, and is very strong.
 This combination means lower prices, and cheaper machines.
 Experts were talking about high speed, light weight super sonic Titanium jets at affordable costs.